Cloudy skies over the bottomless Echo Park Lake

 The view from inside the Echo Park Time Travel Mart

-Of course, this sort of horse puckey has thankfully little relation to reality, as noted in this unintentionally humorous Yelp review by one of those presumably "painfully hip types" seduced by the promise all things under-the radar, cooler-than-thouch and divey.
+Of course, this sort of horse puckey has thankfully little relation to reality, as noted in this unintentionally humorous Yelp review by one of those presumably "painfully hip types" seduced by the promise all things under-the radar, cooler-than-thou, and divey.
 “I've been living in Echo Park for a couple years now.
 HOWEVER, I am moving soon for a few reasons.
 Firstly, the people...Straight up ghetto.
 Loud, disrespectful, smelly, trash.
 There's a few hipsters and artists for good measure, but this area is by no means the artsy mecca it's made out to be.”
 It warms the heart...
-Yes Echo Park has a fairly Bohemian vibe, but it has more to do with stores like Echo Curio than the commodified, mainstream "edge" of American Apparel.
+Yes Echo Park has a fairly Bohemian vibe, but it has more to do with stores like Echo Curio than the commodified, mainstream "edge" offered by the likes of American Apparel.

 Echo Park lake used to be the home of many lotus plants.
 The park was the sight of the much-loved, pan-Asian Lotus Festival from 1972 till 2007.
 Sadly, the lotuses have since been removed for Lord-knows-what-reason and the festival was replaced in 2009 by the more generic Echo Park Community Festival.